surajshetty3416/otto/README.md

 We find that for simpler support queries its performance is limited by the quality and availability of references, and for complex and longer queries it's limited by the model's context coherence.
-Around 40% of handled tickets have received positive feedback (not all tickets have received feedback).
+Around 40% of provided feedback is positive (not all handled tickets receive feedback).

 #### Bigger picture